Table of Contents

 Check Your Wardrobe Properly Well In Advance

-Take out your favourite trousers, skirts, and tops of your pre-pregnancy days.
-Put some well-fit clothes in a noticeable place in your wardrobe so that you needn’t have to struggle during the mornings with your baby.
+Take out your favourite trousers, skirts, and tops from your pre-pregnancy days.
+Put some well-fitted clothes in a noticeable place in your wardrobe so that you needn’t have to struggle in the mornings with your baby.
 If you feel it necessary, purchase new clothes.

 Give a Trial Run

 We know that you’re not used to getting ready with your baby.
-For instance, packing your little one’s bag for the day-care, pumping your milk in your baby’s bottle, and dropping him or her to the day-care.
+For instance, packing your little one’s bag for the day-care, pumping your milk into your baby’s bottle, and dropping him or her off at the day-care.
 Give a trial run so that you can develop the routine with your little one.

 Are Flexible Work Timings Suitable For You

-We know that the thought of joining back to the office after your maternity leave is taking a toll on your body and mind.
+We know that the thought of returning to the office after your maternity leave is taking a toll on your body and mind.
 In fact, with the little one in your arms and your office far from your house, going back to work full time after maternity leave and maintaining proper work hours would be difficult for you.
-Therefore, communicate with your senior clearly.
-If possible, talk to your boss as early as possible during your pregnancy days.
+Therefore, communicate with your senior.
+If possible, talk to your boss as early as possible during your pregnancy.
 You can also mention this query while you’re writing your maternity leave letter.
-Who knows you might get the opportunity of part-time work or work from home when your baby is born?
+Who knows, you might get the opportunity for part-time work or work from home when your baby is born?

 Schedule a Date to Come Back To The Office After Your Maternity Leave